pypeit/PypeIt/README.rst

 |DOI_latest| |JOSS| |arxiv|

-PypeIt is a Python package for semi-automated reduction of astronomical, spectroscopic data.
+PypeIt is a Python package for semi-automated reduction of astronomical spectroscopic data.
 Its algorithms build on decades-long development of previous data reduction pipelines by the developers.
 The reduction procedure - including a complete list of the input parameters and available functionality - is